 Hong Kong remains one of the most attractive locations in Asia for inbound investment.
 Foreign companies are engaged in a number of activities in various industries, from decades-long oil and gas partnerships to short-term technology ventures.
 If your company is expanding into Hong Kong or you need to train your staff on how to properly conduct a business meeting there, read on to discover five Hong Kong business culture principles that are likely to shape your interactions in this exciting market.

-While Hong Kong is undoubtedly influenced by international business practices, there are some principles that stand out as particular to its people: Confucianism, Collectivism, Pluralism, Materialism, and Entrepreneurialism.
+While Hong Kong is undoubtedly influenced by international business practices, there are some principles and philosophies that stand out as particular to its people: Confucianism, Collectivism, Pluralism, Materialism, and Entrepreneurialism.

 Confucianism, sometimes also referred to as ‘Ruism’, is a principled system of thought and behavior that originates in ancient China and still has daily influence in the lives of people in Hong Kong.
 The basic idea is that healthy human relationships are built and maintained because of inherent structures, hierarchies and, yes, inequalities, that must be respected.
 Examples include: father – son, husband – wife, and teacher – student.